fglab-tech/benda/docs/FFI.md

 ## Introduction

-When you need to optimize performance-critical sections of your Python code, Benda FFI allows you to seamlessly integrate high-performance Bend functions.
-By leveraging Bend's capabilities, you can significantly enhance the speed and efficiency of your Python applications.
+When you want to use Bend on your Python code, Benda allows you to integrate Bend into Python using its ADTs, functions and capabilities.

 ## Functions